1944 (song): Conception and lyrics

 "1944" was composed and recorded by Jamala.
 The English lyrics were written by the poet Art Antonyan.
 The song's chorus, in the Crimean Tatar language, is made up of words from a Crimean Tatar folk song called Ey Güzel Qırım that Jamala had heard from her great-grandmother, reflecting on the loss of a youth which could not be spent in her homeland.
 The song features the duduk played by Aram Kostanyan and the use of the Azerbaijani mugham vocal style.

-The lyrics for "1944" concern the deportation of the Crimean Tatars, in the 1940s, by the Soviet Union at the hands of Joseph Stalin on the pretext of their alleged collaboration with the Nazis.
+The lyrics for "1944" concern the deportation of the Crimean Tatars, in the 1940s, by the Soviet Union at the hands of Joseph Stalin on the pretext of their alleged collaboration with Nazi Germany.
 Jamala was particularly inspired by the story of her great-grandmother Nazylkhan, who was in her mid-20s when she and her five children were deported to Central Asia.
 One of the daughters did not survive the journey.
 Jamala's great-grandfather was fighting in World War II in the Red Army at this time and thus could not protect his family.
 The song was also released amid renewed repression of Crimean Tatars following the Russian annexation of Crimea, since most Crimean Tatars refuse to accept the annexation.